W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 I am also recommending going to the provided help below.
 Simply click on the interesting command from the list.
 I made small animations for you and short descriptions about each of the buttons.
 Please inform me if something is not clear!
 Please give animations some time to download

+## Licenses for Students

+If you are a student who cannot afford to buy the license for Drafter, please [contact me](mailto:jw@w7k.pl) and I will get you one!
+In return please share the knowlage about my tool with you peers and collegues, and write a honest review on Autodesk App Store!

 # List

 ### ![Title Lines](/images/Tools/Drafter/Icons/TitleLine.png) [1.
 Title Lines](/DrTitleLines.md/#title-lines)